 Reviewed by Dennis Schwartz

 Writer-director Paul Schrader’s (“Blue Collar”/”American Gigolo”/”Affliction”) uneven but morally challenging drama ventures into exploitation voyeuristic turf that eventually lands nowhere with a ridiculously unbelievable, unrewarding and dishonest finish.
 Hardcore is a softcore porn film that needed to be hardcore to have street cred as a believable investigative film about the porn industry.
 It starts off realistically depicting smug, uptight and contented middle-class Americans interacting amongst themselves in a closed society, but it never lives up to its expectations of chasing after America’s culture clash between family values and society’s blind acceptance of porn.
-When it leaves the heartland and operates between a seedy Los Angeles and San Francisco, it never captures the rhythms of the underworld scene and loses its connection with reality to become risible, tacky and unconvincing.
+When it leaves the heartland and operates between a seedy Los Angeles, San Diego and San Francisco, it never captures the rhythms of the underworld scene and loses its connection with reality to become risible, tacky and unconvincing.
 It’s Schrader and star George C. Scott at their most diverting and schizophrenic.

 Single parent Jake VanDorn (George C. Scott) is a stern devout Calvinist straight-arrow suburban Grand Rapids, Michigan, prosperous manufacturer.
 Jake spends the Christmas holiday with his family, his sister’s family and his teenage daughter Kristen (Ilah Davis), and seems satisfied with his conventional life and traditional beliefs.
 Jake approves his well-behaved daughter’s church-sponsored outing to Los Angeles, only to soon discover she vanished while on the trip.
 He flies to Los Angeles and since the indifferent police seem stymied in their investigation, he hires wise guy sleazeball private detective Andy Mast (Peter Boyle) to find his daughter.
 Andy shows up some months later in Grand Rapids to show his client a porn flick with his daughter.
 The distraught dad writhes in agony and between sobs utters “Oh my God, that’s my daughter!”